appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

         }
     };
     ```
-    This code sets up a process to retrieve refund requests with a specified status.
-If the refund amount is less than 10, approve the refunds automatically, and notify the customer.
-For requests with a refund amount of 10 or more, generate an approval request for a human to verify and manually approval or reject the request.
-Based on the user action process the resolution, either by approving or rejecting the request.

 3. Click **Publish** in the top right corner to publish your workflow.

 ## Get requests in Appsmith app